proddxterner/SoundGen_DL/README.md

 # To Do

--Building a Variational Autoencoder + training
+-Fixing Variational Autoencoder + training

--Determine dataset

-  -Preprocessing dataset